-Please see corresponding graph on the next page,
+Please see corresponding graph on next page.

-The amount of training that certain groups receive varies greatly.
-The group of employees likely to get the greatest amount of formal training is salespeople and the group to receive the least amount is administrative employees.
-Training has become a very critical need for the salesperson to stay on top of new products and information.
-However, the administrative function is mostly repetitive and thus the need for training is minimal.
+The amount of training that certain groups receive vary greatly.
+The group of employee likely to get the greatest amount of formal training were the salesperson and the group to receive least amount training is the administrative employee.
+Due to increase demand to shorten product cycle time and requirement to understand the new product.
+The training have become very critical need of salesperson to stay on top of their product and information.
+However, the administrative function is mostly repetitive and define and the need for training is minimum.

-The training expense can be very different according to field of business.
-The organizations with the highest average training expenditure per employee were the fields of: High Technology, Health Care, Transportation, and Utilities.
-The lowest average expenditure was in the field of educational services.
+The training expense can be vary different according to their field of business.
+The organization with the highest average expenditure for employee training was the field of High Technology, Health Care, Transportation, and Utilities and the lowest average was in the field of educational services.
 This can explain by the technology change and market condition change.
 The fast pace industries tend to requires more training to be competitive and essential to the company.
 The educational services tend to very stable and well defined environment which requires very minimum training.